opensecuritycontroller/community/designs/sdn_controller_port_groups/sdn_controller_port_groups.md

 Detaches the security VNF instance (distributed appliance instance) from the security group interface member ports.
 This operation affects the OSC database only.

 #### DeleteInspectionPortTask
-Deletes the inspection port from the SDN controller.
+Deletes the inspection port group from the SDN controller.
+> Note: This task should be called even if the SDN controller does not support port groups.